 4. Choose a Legal Entity

-Like with any new business, you must determine what type of legal or tax structure you want your trucking business to have.
+Like any new business, you must determine what type of legal or tax structure you want your trucking business to have.
 The four options you can choose from are:

 - Sole proprietorship – It means you will be the sole owner and operator of the business with full responsibility concerning funds, debts, assets, and liabilities.